Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Experiments

 This scenario concerns the ability of our representation to predict the velocity of a robot while navigating through a given area, which depends on how cautiously it has to move due to the presence of humans.
 Thus, this experiment is concerned with the ability of our method to predict a one-dimensional continuous variable (robot velocity) for a given time and location.

-The velocities and times of navigation for our evaluation were obtained from a database obtained with a SCITOS-G5 mobile platform, which gathered data in an open plan research office for more than 10 weeks.
-Typically, the average velocity of the robot did not show much variation, but in cases it had to navigate close to workspaces and through doors, the velocity varied significantly.
+The velocities and times of navigation for our evaluation were obtained from a database obtained with a SCITOS-G5 mobile platform, which gathered data in an open plan research office for more than 10 weeks. \revb{Since the robot was used for other purposes, the data were not gathered in a regular way, but contain long hiatuses, see~\cite{7}.} Typically, the average velocity of the robot did not show much variation, but in cases it had to navigate close to workspaces and through doors, the velocity varied significantly.
 To evaluate the ability of our approach to predict the robot velocity, we split the dataset into an 8-weeks long training set and two testing sets of 1-week duration.

-As in the case of door state prediction, we calculated the mean square error of the predictions provided by our models, and compared them to find out which of the methods provide the most accurate predictions.
-Our results indicated that both Hypertime-based methods outperformed the other ones, as shown in Figure~\ref{fig:navigation}.
+As in the case of door state prediction, we calculated the mean square error of the predictions provided by our models, and compared them to find out which of the methods provide the most accurate predictions. \reva{While the HyT-KM reconstruction error (i.e. error calculated on the training data) is higher, its prediction error is lower compared to \textit{Mean}, \textit{FreMEn} and \textit{Hist} methods, see Figure~\ref{fig:navigation}}. \revc{Since the velocity of the robot is always between 0 and 1, we applied FreMEn directly to the velocity values $v\in<0,1>$ and considered the FreMEn prediction for a particular time a velocity.
+The same scheme was used to predict the robot velocity in~\cite{hawes2016strands}.}